 As long as you have rice koji, Japanese rice, and dry yeast (for bread), you can start brewing.
 Japanese grocery stores tend to carry rice koji, but I’ve never seen it in other Asian stores.
 If you are out of luck, you can get from Home Brew Sake, which also provides tons of sake brewing information.

 It is illegal to brew sake in Japan, but it’s perfectly legal to brew alcoholic beverage for your own consumption in the United States.
-Therefore, real sake yeast, which are not available through retail distribution in Japan, are sold in the United States, even though bread yeast can brew sake as well.
+Therefore, real sake yeasts, which are not available through retail distribution in Japan, are sold in the United States.
+But if you don’t want to make an effort to buy the real yeast for sake, regular bread yeast will do the job.

 I recommend to brew doburoku in the simplest (cheapest) way first.
 If you fail or don’t like the taste, experiment using different or better ingredients.
 Most likely you are pleasantly surprised to know how easy to brew doburoku, love the taste, and hooked.